 Early and Absentee Voting A Growing Trend

-In the November 2008 general election, 61.7% of those eligible to vote turned out and 131.3 million ballots were cast for president.
-This was the highest percentage in recent cycles but well short of the record 67% in 1960.
+In the November 2012 general election, 58.7% of those eligible to vote turned out and 129.1 million ballots were cast for president.
+This was short of the 131.3 million votes cast in the race for president in 2008 when 62.3% of those eligible to vote turned out.

-According to the U.S. Election Assistance Commission's 2008 Survey, 60.2% of those voting in the general election voted in person at polling places, 16.6% voted by domestic absentee ballot, 13.0% by some form of early voting, and 1.3% by provisional ballot.
-Early voting, which started in Texas in 1991 (1), has now spread to over half the states.
+Increasing numbers of Americans are voting before Election Day.
+According to the U.S. Election Assistance Commission's 2008 Survey (>), 60.2% of those voting in the general election voted in person at polling places, 16.6% voted by domestic absentee ballot, 13.0% by some form of early voting, and 1.3% by provisional ballot.
+Early voting, which started in Texas in 1991 (>), has now spread to over half the states.
 (EVIC) Other states allow no excuse absentee voting, and Oregon and Washington are using vote-by-mail.
 Early voting has significant ramifications on campaigns' get-out-the-vote (GOTV) efforts.
-Campaigns encourage supporters to vote early as a way of banking votes, so that on Election Day itself they have fewer people to keep track of.
+Campaigns encourage supporters to vote early (1, 2) as a way of banking votes, so that on Election Day itself they have fewer people to keep track of.

 Election Night: Unofficial Results, Exit Polls...Showtime